 One of North Sydney's premier sportsgrounds.
-The green swathes of the playing fields and the remnant bushland provide an attractive outlook for visitors and residents.
+Green swathes of playing fields and remnant bushland provide an attractive outlook for visitors and residents.

 Forsyth Park is a short walk from Military Road and frequent buses.
 Limited on-street parking is available in Montpelier Street adjacent to the playing fields.

 - The two sportsfields cater primarily for cricket, soccer and hockey, as well as for football, touch, training and school sport and carnivals.

 - Toilets and change rooms, floodlights on Oval no. 2 and a long jump pit.

 - A grassy lookout sits atop the former oil storage tanks which are a major visual feature of the Park, plus a co-operative community garden.

 - The Forsyth Park Community Centre is available for public hire out of hours

 - The public hall at the southern end of the Park is bordered by mature Poplars.